parth-khanolkar/Golds-fitness-website/README.md

 # Golds Fitness Website

-Golds Fitness Website!
-This website provides a wide range of exercises that target different muscle groups.
+Golds fitness website provides a wide range of exercises that target different muscle groups.
 Each exercise is accompanied by a YouTube video demonstrating the proper form and technique.
 The project is built using ReactJS, Tailwind CSS, and RapidAPI.

 ### Features